 Christina Parrish Stone

-Christina Parrish Stone is Executive Director of the St. Johns Cultural Council, the local arts agency for St. John’s County, Florida responsible for managing arts, culture and heritage grants and marketing for the county.
-She is an attorney with twenty years experience in historic preservation, commercial real estate and government finance and a graduate (with highest honors) of the University of Florida’s Levin College of Law where she was a member of the Law Review and awarded the Order of the Coif.
-In 2019 she received the Cultural Council of Greater Jacksonville’s highest honor, the Helen Lane Founders Award, recognizing her as the individual “dedicated to ensuring that arts and culture are woven into the every day fabric of the community.”
-She is a 2018 Jacksonville “Woman of Influence” award winner; was chair of the City of Jacksonville’s Art in Public Places Committee; founder of Jacksonville PorchFest; former Vice President of the Jacksonville Historical Society; a graduate of Leadership Jacksonville; and a board member of Sculpture Walk Jacksonville.
-Christina is married to Cliff Stone; has four children; and is restoring a recently purchased 95 year old home in St. Augustine’s Nelmar Terrace Historic District.
+Christina became an arts presenter and administrator after twenty years of experience as an attorney specializing in historic preservation, commercial real estate, and government finance.
+Her work on boards and as a volunteer with a variety of cultural organizations eventually led to a career change.
+She joined the St. Johns Cultural Council in 2019, the same year she received the Cultural Council of Greater Jacksonville’s highest honor, the Helen Lane Founders Award, recognizing her as the individual most “dedicated to ensuring that arts and culture are woven into the every day fabric of the community.”
+She is a 2018 Jacksonville “Woman of Influence” award winner; was chair of the City of Jacksonville’s Art in Public Places Committee; founder of Jacksonville PorchFest; Vice President of the Jacksonville Historical Society; and a graduate of Leadership Jacksonville and Leadership St. Johns.
+She is the current Chair of the Flagler College Arts Advisory Board and an active member of the St. Johns County Chamber of Commerce.

-Laura Baldwin is Program Assistant for the St. Johns County Cultural Council.
-She graduated from Flagler College where she studied Art History and was first to graduate with the Arts Administration program.
+Laura graduated from Flagler College where she studied Art History and Arts Administration.
 Her passion for the arts started at home where she watched her grandfather create pastel chalk works and listened to her grandmother play organ and piano.
 In high school, she was deeply involved in theatre where she performed, designed sets and costumes, and produced fundraising showcases.